auchenberg/kenneth-io/posts/2024-06-12-software-defined-intelligence.md

 That's it.
 All major AI companies follow the business model developed initially by OpenAI.

 However, I'm not convinced this is the best approach moving forward.
-What you are truly selling with a platform is a set of higher-level abstractions that simplify the underlying technology.

-If AI platform companies continue to "just sell" the foundational model as an inference service, they will become indistinguishable from one another, leading customers to compare models across providers.
-Instead, to truly build a platform, you need to climb the abstraction ladder and create something more general: software-defined intelligence.
+If AI platform companies continue to sell their foundational models as an inference, they will become indistinguishable from one another, leading to a race to the bottom.

+Instead, they need to build true platforms that climbs abstraction ladder and creates something more high-level, and that is **software-defined intelligence**.

-By building a platform that offers software-defined intelligence, your goal is to own the workflow of creating AI-powered products.
+By building a platform that offers software-defined intelligence, your goal becomes to own the workflow of creating AI-powered products.
 You achieve this by providing a full spectrum of abstractions, enabling a seamless transition from low-level model inference to data storage, computing, agents, embedding, authorization, and an ecosystem for functionality and long-tail features such as function calling and actions.

-The premise of your platform is no longer just the raw model; you're offering something differentiated; software-defined intelligence.
+This is what true platform building is all about, provide the primitives that abstracts away the underlaying technology, and most AI companies are far from the goal post today.

 The value proposition for developers is that your platform offers better economics and primitives, allowing them to offload the cognitive overhead of building onto the platform.
 This means developers don't have to worry about inference scaling, model differences, or whether the models are locally or in the cloud.
 Instead, they use software-defined intelligence, leveraging your abstractions, SDKs, APIs, and whatever the future brings.
 The platform ensures the model runs securely, cost-effectively, and in the most privacy-sensitive way possible.

-That's what AI platform companies should be selling: a higher-level platform that abstracts away the complexities.
-This approach moves them away from selling low-level models and positions them to capture more value.
+That's what AI platform companies should be selling: a higher-level platform that abstracts away the complexities through well-defined primitives.
+This approach moves them away from selling low-level models and positions them to capture more value; something differentiated.

 ## Relevent reading